 For example: “My brother is in the tunnel under the ladder. 我弟弟在梯子下的隧道里 / 我弟弟在梯子下的隧道裡 (Wǒ dìdì zài tīzi xià de suìdào lǐ).

-In addition, we used the cardboard playground to create a print-rich environment in our minority language.
+In addition, we label the cardboard playground to create a print-rich environment in our minority language.

 By seeing Chinese words on their beloved playground, my younger child can memorize these Chinese characters just like his big sister!